skillrepos/containers/codespace-labs.md

 **Startup IF NOT ALREADY DONE!**
 ```
-. ./setup.sh
+./setup.sh
 ```

-**NOTE: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+**NOTE: To copy and paste in the codespace, Chrome is recommended.
+You may need to use keyboard commands - CTRL-C and CTRL-V.**

 **Lab 1 - Building Docker Images**